LTSchmiddy/mc-super-configurable-wandering-trader-mod/README.md

 # Better Wandering Trader

 ## Description

-A mod that alters the trades offered by the Wandering Trader and makes them more useful to the player.
+A mod that allows the user to completely reconfigure the Wandering Trader's trade options and selection logic.

-The new trades offered by the Wandering Trader include 5 items randomly selected from the "Common-Rare" item trade table and 1 item randomly selected from the "Super-Rare" item trade table.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is available under the CC0 license.